mansoormalik/TaskScheduler/README.md

 High-Availability
 -----------------
 The system's availability is determined by the availability of the master node as it is a single point of failure.
 When a master fails, slaves are unable to obtain new tasks.
-The system can withstand the failure of a single slave nodes if other slave nodes are still available to execute tasks.
+The system can withstand the failure of a single slave nodes as long as other slave nodes are available to execute tasks.

 State Synchronization
 ---------------------